spk121/pip-tui/README.md

 ## Thought of the Day

-Best to put shared rendering ops in their own library.
+Putting together a main loop with Pulseaudio support was more annoying than I thought, but, it is cool that I get to recycle some chiptune code.

+Guile's GStreamer support is rotten; how will I play Icecast streams?

 If I really want to do fallback rendering for Latin1, it would take some effort.

-Guile's GStreamer support is rotten; my Guile Pulseaudio support library won't help with playing Icecast streams.